tolgadur/go-template/README.md

 ```

 ## postgres
-To start the postgres server, run `make run-postgres`.
+To start the postgres server in kubernetes, run `make kube-run-postgres`.
 This will start a persistent volume and
 start the helm chart with all necessary rights.
 You can then connect to the postgres server with:

 ```bash